Authored interface standard

 The Basel Standard.

 A disciplined interface standard for dense, product-facing software.
-Designed and authored by Byron Wall.
+Shadcn-compatible, commercially packaged, and authored to keep real product UI more exact from the first pass.

 Tables, overlays, forms, and navigation resolved together.